francoismichel/ssh3-spec/draft-michel-ssh3.md

 SETTINGS frame (see [Section 2.1.1]() of [HTTP-DATAGRAM]).

-An SSH3 server listens for CONNECT requests with the `ssh3` protocol at a URI templates having the `username` variable.
+An SSH3 server listens for CONNECT requests with the `ssh3` protocol on URI templates having the `username` variable.
 Example URIs can be found below.

 ~~~~
 https://example.org:4443/ssh3?user={username}